Coderwelsch/strapi-video-thumbnails-graphql/README.md

 ## Usage

-To use this plugin, you need to make a GraphQL query to the `videoThumbnails` endpoint.
+To use this plugin, you need to make a GraphQL query to the `uploadFiles` fields coming from strapi.
 The plugin will generate thumbnails for the specified video and return the URLs of the generated thumbnails.

 ```graphql
 # Example GraphQL query to get video thumbnails